espressif/esp-at/docs/en/AT_Command_Set/BT_AT_Commands.rst

 Note
 ^^^^

--  During the SPP transmission, AT will not prompt any connection status changes unless bit2 of :ref:`AT+SYSMSG <cmd-SYSMSG>` is 1.
+- During the SPP transmission, AT will not prompt any connection status changes unless bit 2 of :ref:`AT+SYSMSG <cmd-SYSMSG>` is 1.

 Example
 ^^^^^^^^